 Fans have fallen in love with quite a lot of Black Panther, including the film’s wide array of costumes.
 But as it turns out, the titular hero’s suit almost had a pretty different look.

 Concept artist Jerad S. Marantz recently shared several pieces of concept art for the suit worn by T’Challa/Black Panther (Chadwick Boseman) in the film.
 The first sees the suit’s headpiece with a more textured look.
 As well as a particularly interesting design for the necklace the suit comes out of.

 T’Challa’s Powerful Spear:

-If you are a die heart fan of Black Panther movie and you want to look like a warrior of Wakanda, 3d printing can help you create a piece of the film’s magic at home.
-In a video for Make:, maker Darrel Maloney (aka Youtube’s Broken Nerd) goes through the process of designing and 3D printing a replica of T’Challa’s powerful spear.
+If you are a die heart fan of Black Panther movie and you want to look like a warrior of Wakanda.
+Therefore, 3d printing can help you create a piece of the film’s magic at home.
+In a video for Make: maker Darrel Maloney (aka Youtube’s Broken Nerd) goes through the process of designing and 3D printing a replica of T’Challa’s powerful spear.

-Maloney, known for his superhero-inspired makes, designed T’Challa’s spear using Cinema 4D and says he started with a few basic shapes to get the spear’s base and tip designs just right.
+Maloney, known for his superhero-inspired makes, designed T’Challa’s spear using Cinema 4D.
+Hence, says he started with a few basic shapes to get the spear’s base and tip designs just right.

-Satisfied with the 3D model, Maloney set about 3D printing the spear’s separate parts using 0.2 mm layer height and 80% infill for the tip and base and 10% for the cylindrical handle.
+Satisfied with the 3D model, Maloney set about 3D printing the spear’s separate parts using a 0.2 mm layer height.
+And 80% infill for the tip and base and 10% for the cylindrical handle.
 Once the printing was complete, the parts were sanded down and coated with a primer filler for a smooth finish.